Mikao Usui: Activity in the 1920s

-During the early 1920s, Usui did a 21-day practice on Mount Kurama called discipline of prayer and fasting, according to translator Hyakuten Inamoto.
+During the early 1920s, Usui did a 21-day prayer and fasting practice on Mount Kurama.
 Common belief dictates that it was during these 21 days that Usui developed Reiki.
-As Mount Hiei is the main Tendai complex in Japan, and is very close to Kyoto, it has been surmised that Usui would also have practiced there if he had been a lay priest.
-This teaching included self-discipline, fasting and prayer.

 In April of the 11th year of Taisho (1922 A.D.) he settled in Harajuku, Aoyama, Tokyo and set up the Gakkai to teach Reiki Ryoho and give treatments.
 Even outside of the building it was full of pairs of shoes of the visitors who had come from far and near.